-Institutional accrediting agencies evaluate the overall strength of a university or college.
-They look at things like the education level of a school’s faculty members or the support services they provide to students.
+Institutional accrediting agencies evaluate the overall strength of a school.
+They look at things like the education level of a school’s faculty members.
+They also examine the support services schools provide to students.

 Programmatic accreditation shows that a curriculum’s learning outcomes align with the skills and knowledge needed for that field.

-However, all of these accrediting agencies carry weight, and each has different criteria for determining the quality of a business school.
+However, all of these accrediting agencies carry weight.
+Each has different criteria for determining the quality of a business school.

 What is the difference between a Bachelor of Arts and a Bachelor of Science?

 Alternatively, if becoming a chief technology officer at a Fortune 500 company is your goal, then a BS program might be the best choice.

 What are the highest paying business jobs?

 According to the Bureau of Labor Statistics, most of the highest paying business professionals have “manager” in their titles.
 Other high-paying jobs include:

 Should I plan to earn a Master of Business Administration?

 According to the BLS, 85% of managers have master’s degrees.
-There are fewer available job titles as you move up the corporate ladder, making these positions more competitive.
+There are fewer available job titles as you move up the corporate ladder.
+This makes these positions more competitive.